leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - [Version Control System] [define:vcs] friendly <br/>
    JSON files are perfect fit to be stored and versioned in VCS system.
-We still are able to dig into history, read comments and reasoning about changes, are able to rollback to previous versions or even bisect certain problems if we need to.
+We still are able to dig into history, read comments and reason about changes, are able to rollback to previous versions or even bisect problems if we need to.

  - The [range] [32] of supported AWS resources <br/>
    AWS CloudFormation allowed us to define every bit of AWS infrastructure we